-Two Care Home Managers agreed to be interviewed as part of the audit process which were telephone interviews.
+Two managers of Care Home agreed to be interviewed as part of the audit process and these were telephone interviews

-Both Managers who participated in the feedback, were not the Manager at the time of the LSI but had consulted staff who were involved.

-Some areas of good practice identified included - clear outcomes, staff awareness of how to escalate concerns and the acting Manager at time spoke very positively of the LSI experience, putting aside the anxiety that is unavoidable when an external team is investigating your service.
+Both of the managers who participated in the feedback were not manager at the time of the LSI but had consulted staff who were involved.
+Some areas of good practice identified included clear outcomes, staff awareness of how to escalate concerns and the acting manager at time spoke very positively of the LSI experience putting aside the anxiety that is unavoidable when an external team is investigating your service.